pschachte/wybe/WYBE.md

 The enclosed *statements* in both `do` and `for` loops may include any ordinary Wybe statements, plus any of the following:

+> `break`

+Exit the loop immediately, continuing execution with the code following the loop.
+For a `for` loop, this may mean some values of the generators will never be generated.

+> `next`

+Immediately return to the top of the loop without completing the current iteration.
+For a `for` loop, move on to the next value(s) of the generator(s).

 > `while` *test*

-If *test* fails, exit the loop immediately, otherwise continue
+If *test* fails, exit the loop immediately, otherwise continue.

 > `until` *test*

-If *test* succeeds, exit the loop immediately, otherwise continue
+If *test* succeeds, exit the loop immediately, otherwise continue.

 > `when` *test*

-If *test* fails, restart the loop immediately, otherwise continue
+If *test* fails, restart the loop immediately, otherwise continue.

 > `unless` *test*

-If *test* succeeds, restart the loop immediately, otherwise continue
+If *test* succeeds, restart the loop immediately, otherwise continue.

 These special loop control statements may be used anywhere inside a `for` or `do` statement.
 For example: